Qewertyy/Backloggd-API/README.md

 # Unofficial API for [Backloggd](https://www.backloggd.com) written in Typescript.

+## Features
+You are welcome to open [issues](https://github.com/Qewertyy/Backloggd-API/issues/new) for new features.

 ## Deploy Locally
 To use this API, you will need Node.js and npm installed on your machine.
 You can install the necessary dependencies by running: